semaphoreci/docs/docs/faq/faq.md

 ---
-description: Frequently asked questions are the common situations we stumble upon regularly, across all parts of Semaphore 2.0.
+Description: The following questions regard common issues that Semaphore users encounter.
 ---

 # FAQ: Frequently asked questions

-<p>Issues we stumble upon regularly, across all parts of Semaphore 2.0</p>
+<p>Issues we stumble upon regularly, in all areas of Semaphore 2.0</p>

-### How to solve "Fail: Could not parse object" during bundle install?
+### How can I solve "Fail: Could not parse object" during bundle install?

 <details>
   <summary>Click for details</summary>